The Cenozoic Era

 When dinosaurs roamed the Earth, mammals remained small and fury.
 After the extinction of the dinosaurs, mammals finally had their chance to evolve.

-In the Cenozoic Era, warm-blooded mammals diversified to land, air and sea habitats.
+In the Cenozoic Era, warm-blooded mammals diversified to land, air, and sea habitats.
 It was the peak of evolution in the age of mammals.

 Not only did mammal diversity increase, but they were the largest land animal at the time.
 This diversification eventually gave rise to the human species.

-The shift from four legs to two
+3. There was a shift from four legs to two

-Chimpanzees are humans most common ancestor.
+Chimpanzees are humans’ most common ancestor.
 About 13 million years ago, these creatures lived high in the trees for their primary food source.

 But as Earth’s climate began to shift, grass began to spread.
 As a result, there were fewer trees in places like the African Savannah.

 The loss of forests meant fewer food sources for chimpanzees.
-Likewise, there was more competition for food in trees.
+Likewise, there was more competition for food in the trees.

 This forced chimpanzees to find new food sources.
 With their heads above the grass to see predators, it’s believed this is when four-legged mammals adapted to walk on two legs.